Agnipath: Protesters set empty bogey on fire in UP's Ballia, several trains cancelled as precautionary measure | Business

 As the police force chased them, they ran towards the Mahatma Gandhi Kashi Vidyapeeth and pelted stones, officials said.

-The youths also damaged buses outside the DRM office in the Lahartara area of the city.
+The youths also damaged buses outside the DRM office in Lahartara area of the city.

 Police Commissioner A Satish Ganesh, who visit the venue, said that an appeal has been made to those trying to take law into their own hands to maintain peace.